UMAprotocol/UMIPs/UMIPs/umip-xx.md

 | GASETH-1M | 134400 |

-For example, if the GASETH-1HR is requested for `t1` = October 1st 2020 UTC 00:00:00, and the number of blocks mined btween `t0` = September 30th 2020 UTC 23:00:00 and  `t1` is less than 200, then the DVM medianizes over the 200 blocks mined at time <= `t1`.
+For example, if the GASETH-1HR is requested for `t1` = October 1st 2020 UTC 00:00:00, and the number of blocks mined btween `t0` = September 30th 2020 UTC 23:00:00 and  `t1` is less than 200, then the DVM medianizes over the 200 blocks mined at time <= `t1` regardless of how long (in wall clock time) it took for these blocks to be mined.

 ## Implementation